Aman-zishan/tinkerhub-learn-from-home/README.md

 # tinkerhub-learn-from-home
 :relaxed: python script for tinkerhub screening test

-I just found out that python Class was required but i did the program.Hope you dont mind.
+I just found out that python Class was required but i did the program itself.Hope you dont mind.